 - Grind all ingredients into a fine paste adding little (50 ml) water.

-- You can use black sesame or white sesame or both in equal portions, traditionally we use black sesame only.
-But children may not like dark grey colored chutney, that you can see served on banana leaf in the second picture.
+- Although black sesame is typically used for this chutney, you may use black sesame or white sesame or both in equal portions as desired.
+Some children may not like dark grey colored chutney that you can see served on a banana leaf in the third picture.

-- We have to keep flipping sesame while roasting, if they were burnt it tastes bitter.
+- We have to keep flipping sesame while roasting to prevent them burnt, if burnt it tastes bitter.

-- You can also add a teaspoon of powdered palm jaggery (karuppatti) to avoid becoming rancid.
+- You may add a teaspoon of powdered palm jaggery (karuppatti) to avoid becoming rancid.